-- The pump has been removed, cleaned, is dry and has been decontaminated if necessary. - The pump is in a horizontal position.
+- The pump has been removed, cleaned and decontaminated if necessary. - The pump is in a horizontal position.

 - 1. Firmly screw in the venting screw(s) and drain screw(s). - 2.
-Tightly seal the suction and pressure nozzles.
+Evenly and sparingly apply corrosion protection agent onto all metal surfaces in the interior using a brush or an atomiser.